cypress-io/testing-workshop-cph/slides/06-app-data-store.md

 ## Stub application's random generator

+- test "creates an item with id 1" in `06-app-data-store/spec.js`
 - get the application's context using `cy.window`
 - get application's `window.Math` object
 - can you stub application's random generator?